Chinese Herbal Medicine

 Herbal treatment process

 The herbal prescription/formula is adjusted and modified as your symptoms change over time.
-Adjustments to the herbal formulas are common and will correspond to your reaction/response to the herbs.
+Modifications to your herbal formula are common and will correspond to your reaction/response to the herbs.
 Depending on your particular ailment, and how well your body is responding to treatment, CHM treatment may take a few weeks or months to be fully effective.

 Herbal Treatment Stages